 A server that hosts graphs.
 Graphs whose nodes are running code.

 TwinGraph Server is a persistent gRPC service that hosts one or more TwinGraphs: in-memory, Rust-powered graphs identified by ID.
-Each TwinGraph is composed of TwinGraphNodes, and those nodes are more than stored data.
-A node can hold a living object that can connect to data streams, call an AI agent, query data stores, or invoke a serverless function in response to graph activity, turning the graph itself into an active runtime for connected systems and AI workflows.
+Each is composed of TwinGraphNodes: living objects that connect to data streams, call AI agents, query data stores, or invoke serverless functions in response to graph activity.
+The graph itself becomes the runtime.

 twingraph_id.
 Holds the nodes and their relationships for a single system, plant, cloud, or tenant.TwinGraphNode subclass.
 It stores data, runs code, and reaches out to the systems it represents — data streams, data stores, serverless functions, AI Agents, APIs, and more.The protocols and services your stack already speaks.